Hiswe/gulp-svg-symbols/README.md

 It converts a bunch of svg files to a single svg file containing each one as a symbol.
 See [css-trick](http://css-tricks.com/svg-symbol-good-choice-icons/) for more details.

-The plugin produce 2 files:
+The plugin produces 2 files:

 - *svg-symbols.svg* containing all SVG symbols
 - *svg-symbols.css* containing all classes with the right svg sizes